-PhD in Clinical and Experimental Immunology aims to train young graduates in the field of Immunology and its related disciplines in the biological and medical area, with the aim to provide students with an interdisciplinary approach to face and resolve basic or applied research problems through an experimental method.
+The PhD in Clinical and Experimental Immunology is a three-year program designed to train young graduates in the field of Immunology and its related disciplines in the biological and medical area, with the aim to provide students with an interdisciplinary approach to face and resolve basic or applied research problems through an experimental method.

-The first objective is to train young researchers to conduct research on their own, achieving the research project assigned, with the support of an experienced team of researchers.
-In carrying out their own project, doctoral students are supported by prestigious national and international scientific partners who have cooperation programs with the members of the Teaching Board.
-There will be periods of study stay at eminent international research centers in order to improve the formation process of the students.
-A further aim of the PhD program is to develop skills for interacting with industries and the intellectual protection procedures and knowledge of research results, with the additional goal to support entrepreneurial initiatives.
+The first objective is to train young graduates to conduct independent research implementing successfully their research project, with the support of an experienced team of professors.
+In carrying out their project, doctoral students are supported by prestigious national and international scientific partners who have cooperation programs with the members of the Teaching Board.
+There will be study periods abroad at eminent international research centers in order to improve the training process of the students.
+A further aim of the PhD program is to develop skills for interacting with industries, intellectual protection procedures and knowledge of research results, with the additional goal to support entrepreneurial initiatives.

-At the same time, the graduate students learn to expose and disseminate the results of their research through seminars and the writing of scientific papers in English.
+At the same time, PhD students learn to expose and disseminate the results of their research through seminars and the writing of scientific papers in English.

-Currently the PhD program includes students in possession of science degrees in biology, biotechnology and medicine.
+Currently the PhD program enrolls students in possession of degrees in biology, biotechnology medicine and pharmacy.

-The Teaching Board, the governing body of the PhD, is made up of university teachers of high international scientific caliber from various sectors of the medical and biological sciences, which play the role of assessors and tutor for doctoral students.
+The Teaching Board, the governing body of the PhD, consists of distinguished University professors and researchers recognized at the international level combining the medical and biological sciences, acting as supervisors and evaluators for doctoral students.

-The information on access, regulations, deadlines, forms for the different doctoral studies at the University of Genoa, please link to:
+Information on enrollment, regulations, deadlines, forms for the different doctoral studies are available at the University of Genoa, link to: